Hard disk drive failure: Metrics of failures

 Most major hard disk and motherboard vendors support S.M.A.R.T, which measures drive characteristics such as operating temperature, spin-up time, data error rates, etc. Certain trends and sudden changes in these parameters are thought to be associated with increased likelihood of drive failure and data loss.
 However, S.M.A.R.T. parameters alone may not be useful for predicting individual drive failures.
 While several S.M.A.R.T. parameters affect failure probability, a large fraction of failed drives do not produce predictive S.M.A.R.T. parameters.
 Unpredictable breakdown may occur at any time in normal use, with potential loss of all data.
 Recovery of some or even all data from a damaged drive is sometimes, but not always possible, and is normally costly.

 A 2007 study published by Google suggested very little correlation between failure rates and either high temperature or activity level.
 Indeed, the Google study indicated that "one of our key findings has been the lack of a consistent pattern of higher failure rates for higher temperature drives or for those drives at higher utilization levels.".
 Hard drives with S.M.A.R.T.-reported average temperatures below 27 C had higher failure rates than hard drives with the highest reported average temperature of 50 C, failure rates at least twice as high as the optimum S.M.A.R.T.-reported temperature range of 36 C to 47 C. The correlation between manufacturers, models and the failure rate was relatively strong.
 Statistics in this matter are kept highly secret by most entities; Google did not relate manufacturers' names with failure rates, though it has been revealed that Google uses Hitachi Deskstar drives in some of its servers.
+A different 2026 peer-reviewed study is more explicit about manufacturer differences, using Backblaze public hard-drive histories to statistically estimate manufacturer-level differences.
+The study found significant short- to medium-term reliability differences among HGST, Seagate, Toshiba, and Western Digital drives.

 Google's 2007 study found, based on a large field sample of drives, that actual annualized failure rates (AFRs) for individual drives ranged from 1.7% for first year drives to over 8.6% for three-year-old drives.
 A similar 2007 study at CMU on enterprise drives showed that measured MTBF was 3–4 times lower than the manufacturer's specification, with an estimated 3% mean AFR over 1–5 years based on replacement logs for a large sample of drives, and that hard drive failures were highly correlated in time.